Canvas Stretching Supplies

 The quality of your wood stretchers is very important.
 Good quality wood stretcher bars can help make it easier for you to stretch your fabric onto the wood.

 If this is sounding a bit complicated the good news is that most frames you purchase today will have the correct wood and will be strong enough and perfectly squared.
-I have taken many pre-stretched canvases and then taken the canvas off and stretch a new canvas on it.
+I have taken many pre-stretched canvases and then taken the canvas off and stretched a new canvas on it.

-If you want to make the stretchers yourself, then we recommend, the medium-duty stretcher bars as they are made out of knot-free kiln-dried pinewood Though pinewood is a softwood, it would be strong enough for the frame, while allowing you to also easily staple the canvas to the frame.
-You can find out more about the medium bar stretchers by clicking here.
-If you want to have a more heavy-duty or a lighter weight stretcher you can see the complete list of available bar stretchers by clicking here.
+If you want to make the stretchers yourself, then we recommend, the medium-duty stretcher bars as they are made out of knot-free kiln-dried pinewood Though pinewood is a softwood, it would be strong enough for the frame while allowing you to also easily staple the canvas to the frame.

 Tools to Stretch Your Canvas